kirby123-cmd/kirby123-cmd/README.md

  # Yup !

-      - I consider myself as a dedective while working with data
+      - I consider myself as a detective while working with data
       - you can look at the pinned project below,I will upload the readme file soon